 Artifact Spotlight Talks

 Daily, 2 p.m., Civil War and Reconstruction exhibit

 Visitors can learn about some of the most unique artifacts in Civil War and Reconstruction, including the rare, signed copy of the Emancipation Proclamation and the fragment of the American flag that President Lincoln raised at Independence Hall.

 The Star-Spangled Banner: A History of Our National Anthem Show

-Learn the story of Francis Scott Key, the Battle of Fort McHenry, and the flag that inspired our national anthem.
+Visitors can learn the story of Francis Scott Key, the Battle of Fort McHenry, and the flag that inspired the national anthem.